Scheduled maintenance in progress — First Saturday 8am–12pm PST. Results may be temporarily unavailable.

 Heartbeat offers a free plan, which is genuinely rare in the community platform space.
 But the free plan comes with a 5% transaction fee — one of the highest of any platform covered here.

-Heartbeat's Scale plan at $59/month drops the transaction fee to 0%, which makes it competitive against the field.
-But at that price point, Skool ($99) and Circle Basic ($89) are both worth serious comparison.
+Heartbeat's Scale plan at $59/month drops the transaction fee to 0%, which makes it competitive.
+But at that price point, Skool ($99) and Circle Basic ($89) are both worth comparing.

 Best for:

 Early-stage creators who want to test paid memberships with zero upfront commitment.
-Graduate to the Scale plan as soon as you have 10+ paying members to avoid the compounding 5% fee.
+Graduate to the Scale plan as soon as you hit 10+ paying members.

 Which Platform Is Right for Your Member Count?

 There is no single "best" platform — the right answer depends on your membership price and how many paying members you have (or plan to have).
-Here's a quick mental model:
+Here's the quick mental model:

-- 0–5 members: Heartbeat Free or Circle Starter.
-Avoid platforms with high flat monthly fees until you have consistent revenue.
+• 0–5 members: Heartbeat Free or Circle Starter.
+Avoid high flat monthly fees until revenue is consistent.

-- 6–20 members: Skool starts to win on simplicity.
-At $99/mo with 0% transaction fee and a discovery feature to help you grow, the math starts making sense around 5–10 paying members (depending on your price).
+• 6–20 members: Skool starts to win.
+At $99/mo with 0% transaction fee and a discovery feature to help you grow, it makes sense around 5–10 paying members depending on your price.

-- 20–100 members: Skool or Circle Basic are both strong.
-If your price is above $30/month, Skool's 0% transaction fee usually beats Circle's $89 plan unless you need Circle's design customization.
+• 20–100 members: Skool or Circle Basic are both strong.
+If your price is above $30/month, Skool's 0% fee usually beats Circle's $89 plan unless you need Circle's design flexibility.

-- 100+ members: Transaction fees dominate.
+• 100+ members: Transaction fees dominate.
 Avoid Mighty Networks (3%) and any plan with a percentage cut.
-Skool, Kajabi, Circle Basic, and Heartbeat Scale are your 0% options — choose based on features you actually need.
+Skool, Kajabi, Circle Basic, and Heartbeat Scale are your 0% options.

-The only way to know for sure is to run the numbers with your actual membership price and current (or projected) member count.
-That's exactly what the ClubMargin calculator is for.
+The only way to know for sure is to run the numbers with your actual price and member count.
+That's exactly what the ClubMargins calculator is built for.

 Plug in your numbers and see which platform wins for your community.